Contents

 Smart contracts can introduce vulnerabilities into your NFT marketplace.
 For example, the incorrect implementation of signatures or asset transfer mechanisms may result in unintended behavior.
 Hackers can also exploit accepted algorithmic characteristics to change the desired behavior.

-Even worse, you can’t change the contract layer after deployment.
-In other words, every potential vulnerability is there to last and, therefore, can lead to data breaches.
+Even worse, you can't change the contract layer after deployment.
+In other words, every potential vulnerability is there to last and, therefore, can lead to NFT data breaches.

-Scalability Problems
+Scalability problems

 Layer-2 solutions include sidechains, nested blockchains, and state channels.
 Sidechains are independent transactional protocols that use an independent consensus mechanism for large batch transactions.
 In a nested blockchain, a decentralized secondary chain executes some tasks to reduce the processing burden.
-Finally, the state channel improves communication between blockchain and off-chain transactional channels.
+Finally, the state channel improves communication between different blockchain networks and off-chain transactional channels.

-Throughput and Gas Fees
+Throughput and gas fees

 To overcome this issue, you can go for alternative networks.
 For example, minting an NFT with Ethereum may cost up to $150 (based on the trading price).
 However, creating an asset on Solana or Polygon is only a few cents.